-- See Rule 1 definition regarding looked after and previously looked after children. - A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite placement or very short term or bridging foster placement.
+- 1 Children previously looked after are those children adopted or with a special guardianship order or child arrangements order.
+This definition was amended following a determination by the OSA in August 2014. - 2 A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite placement or very short term or bridging foster placement